nadiacuuj/07_halloween_costume_webapp/README.md

 ```bash
 npm start
 ```

-5. The app will be running on http://localhost:3000.
+5. The app will run on http://localhost:3000.

 ## Technologies Used